 Made this recipe and loved it?
 Leave a star rating below!

 - In a large bowl, add sliced cucumbers, add kosher salt, and toss cucumbers until fully coated with salt.
 Cover and place in fridge for 30 minutes to draw excess water out.

 - Wipe bowl clean of excess moisture, whisk in the vinegar, oil, honey, and black pepper.
 Add the cucumbers and fresh herbs.
 Toss until cucumbers are fully coated.

-- Ratio's of vinegar to sweetness may vary due to peoples personal preference.
+- Marinade: Ratio's of vinegar to sweetness may vary due to peoples personal preference.
 Once combined with cucumbers, you can adjust to be more sweet or more tart.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.